-The Most Dangerous Man in America catapults us to 1971 where we find America in the grip of a dirty war based on lies.
+THE MOST DANGEROUS MAN IN AMERICA catapults us to 1971 where we find America in the grip of a dirty war based on lies.
 And Dr. Daniel Ellsberg, one of the nation's leading war planners, has the documents to prove it.
-Armed with 7000 pages of top secret documents; he leaks the truth about the Vietnam War to the New York Times and risks life in prison to end the war he helped plan.
-It is a story that held the world in its grip, with daily headlines, the top story on the nightly news for weeks on end.
+Armed with 7,000 pages of top secret documents he leaks the truth about the Vietnam War to the New York Times

-Ellsberg's leak of the top-secret Pentagon Papers sets into motion an extraordinary series of events.
-The Nixon Administration first goes after the nation's press, resulting in a First Amendment battle that, within two weeks, ends up in the Supreme Court.
+Ellsberg's leak of the top secret Pentagon Papers sets into motion an extraordinary series of events.
+The Nixon administration first goes after the nation's press, resulting in a First Amendment battle that, within two weeks, ends up in the Supreme Court.
 Ellsberg goes underground to avoid a nationwide FBI manhunt.
 When he emerges, he is hailed as a hero, accused of being a traitor, ostracized by friends, and finds himself on trial for his life.